neginkanani/HW2/README.md

 For loops are also used to loop through all the rows of the excel file

 Conditional formating are used to find the max an min

+Here is the link to this repo: https://github.com/neginkanani/HW2